 - Mass and Balance.

 At FTA, we provide world-class commercial ﬂight training and equip students with the skills, experience and conﬁdence needed to become proficient pilots.

 The cost of the CPL depends on the route you choose.
-Full details about course fees are available on our website.
+Full details about course fees are available here.

 CAN I STUDY FOR THE CPL PART TIME?